+MPEG_light_punctual schema is downloadable from https://standards.iso.org/iso-iec/23090/-14/amd2/MPEG_light_punctual.schema.json

 (normative) Attribute registry

 Table B.1 provides a registry of the MPEG-defined attributes and their semantics.
 Attributes defined by MPEG shall use the _MPEG prefix and namespace and shall be registered in this table.
 A registry shall provide at least a name, the accessor type, component type, and a description.
 It is recommended that they also provide an example shader program in the OpenGL® Shading Language (GLSL).